Dear Parents, Students, Teachers,

 Exclusive Relationships

-Students on programs will naturally develop close friendships and even romantic feelings for one another.
-It is normal and healthy to enjoy and express these feelings, as long as they do not interfere with the overall social and emotional well-being of the community.
+Students on programs will naturally develop close friendships or romantic feelings for one another.
+It is normal and healthy to enjoy and express these feelings, however, acting on those feelings can interfere with the overall social and emotional well-being of the community.
 To that end, I will refrain from exclusive behavior and I will respond to feedback about how my personal relationships affect the group.
-If I feel drawn towards a romantic relationship while at Kroka, I will communicate with program staff and ask for support and feedback about my behavior.
+If I feel drawn towards an exclusive or romantic relationship while at Kroka, I will communicate with program staff or adult mentors and ask for support.
 Finally, I understand that Kroka does not permit any romantic or exclusive relationships between staff and students.

 Sexuality

 Kroka’s curriculum demands extraordinary levels of focus during a brief period of time in one’s life.
-While sexuality is a normal and healthy aspect of being human, exploring intimate or sexual relationships while on a Kroka program will inevitably draw energy away from the personal and community experience of Kroka.
-Therefore, in order to embrace my full potential as a student or leader, I will not engage in intimate sexual activity with other students or staff during a Kroka program.
+While sexuality is a healthy aspect of being human, there are many important reasons why a Kroka program is not a safe, healthy, or appropriate environment for exploring intimate or sexual relationships.
+Therefore, I will not engage in intimate sexual activity (a) with other people (b) in the presence of other people, or (c) within common spaces such as tents or buildings.

 Consequences of Violation